Bach is Back

 The resurrection of the festival began when the university brought in a new dean, Sabrina Madison-Cannon, for its School of Music and Dance, and put OBF — which had been an independent organization within the university — under her control.

-One of Madison-Cannon’s first moves was to eliminate the job of OBF executive director and lay off Janelle McCoy, who had been instrumental in firing Halls.
+One of Madison-Cannon’s first moves was to eliminate the job of OBF executive director, in response to UO-imposed budget cuts, and lay off Janelle McCoy, who had been instrumental in firing Halls.
 At the same time, Madison-Cannon called on Saydack to help run a broad search for a new artistic director.

 She says she is delighted with the choice the festival now faces.